NethServer/docs/developer-manual/en/nethserver-base.rst

-.. note:: Old templates used a variable called *LocalIP* to access the green ipaddress. *This variable is no more available.*
+.. note:: Old templates used a variable called *LocalIP* to access the green IP address. *This variable is no more available.*

 Events
 ------